-Angelfish with a beautiful and elegant look is the centerpiece of any freshwater aquarium attraction.
-So, it is no wonder as to why enthusiast and experienced aquarium hobbyists like to own the angelfish in their fish tank.
+With a beautiful and elegant look, Angelfish are the centerpiece of any freshwater aquarium attraction.
+So, it is no surprise that enthusiasts and experienced aquarium hobbyists like to own the Angelfish in their fish tanks.

-However, owning an angelfish requires some skill and regular maintenance which can often be challenging for fish keepers.
-One such challenge comes from finding the right number of angelfish to be kept together.
-Hence, many people continuously lookout for the answer to the questions, “How many angelfish should you keep together?”
+However, owning an angelfish requires some skill and regular maintenance, which can often be challenging for fish keepers.
+One such challenge comes from finding the right number of Angelfish to be kept together.
+Hence, many people continuously lookout for the answer to the question, “How many angelfish should you keep together?”

-However, if you want to increase the number of angelfish in the tank, it requires strict attention and hard work.
-That’s why, even if you own a large fish tank, we discourage you from keeping more than two together.
+However, if you want to increase the number of Angelfish in the tank, it requires strict attention and hard work.
+That’s why we discourage you from keeping more than two together, even if you own a large fish tank.

-Now, let’s get to see how to calculate the right number of angelfishes for the tank, their tank maintenance, and other tank mates suitable for angelfish.
+Now, let’s see how to calculate the right number of angelfishes for the tank, their tank maintenance, and other tank mates suitable for Angelfish.

-Angelfish with its flat, streamlined body and long fins have become an iconic freshwater aquarium fish.
+With its flat, streamlined body and long fins, Angelfish has become an iconic freshwater aquarium fish.
 The fish has a triangular shape.
-You will see the angelfish in a variety of color patterns that what precisely make them so popular among aquarists.
+You will see the Angelfish in a variety of color patterns that, which is what precisely makes them so popular among aquarists.

-Nonetheless, the most common appearance found for an angelfish is a longitudinal stripe.
-It helped them camouflage in the habitat and hid from preys.
+Nonetheless, a longitudinal stripe is the most common appearance for an angelfish.
+It helped them camouflage in the habitat and hide from prey.

-The angelfish is a native species to South America.
-You will see them widely in Amazon River as well as in the river basins of Essequibo and Orinoco.
-Although these are primarily wild fish, with the right tank condition, you can own them in captivity.
+The Angelfish is a native species to South America.
+You will see them widely in the Amazon River as well as in the river basins of Essequibo and Orinoco.
+Although these are primarily wild fish, you can own them in captivity with the right tank condition.

 In captivity, the tank requirements need to be slightly warm.
-The right tank temperature needs to be around anywhere between 80°F with a slightly acidic pH level.
-Breeding the angelfish in the tank is relatively easy.
+The right tank temperature must be around anywhere between 80°F with a slightly acidic pH level.
+Breeding the Angelfish in the tank is relatively easy.

-You only need to provide a flat rock bed and plants with broader leaves.
-The female angelfish will lay eggs on these leaves or flat rock.
-However, angelfish are void of any parental care and so, tends to devour their own eggs.
+You only need a flat rock bed and plants with broader leaves.
+The female Angelfish will lay eggs on these leaves or flat rocks.
+However, Angelfish are void of parental care and tend to devour their own eggs.
 So, be aware of the fact.

 Table of Contents